 But Arianism dies out, so perhaps the Grail keepers just missed their window of opportunity.
 And yet, to the east, there remain Nestorian Christians.
 Nestorians believe that Christ had a human and a divine nature, and keep the two theologically separate; if the Grail keepers have documents that prove Christ's mortal state, maybe the Nestorians would want to look at them.
 These would be an invaluable to them, not only in asserting Christ's mortal nature, but also in sticking it to those Catholics who have decreed all Nestorians heretics.
 Nestorians still exist today throughout Central Asia and into China; if they'd ever been given copies of these documents, none survive.

-Starting in 362, the Roman Empire briefly became pagan again under the Emperor Julian.
-Julian hated Christians, and wrote a famous screed, Against the Gallileans, condemning them.
+Against the Gallileans, condemning them.
 A generous portion of this work, like much of Julian's writing, survives.
 Julian was born just six years after the Nicene cover-up would have started; but in all of his writings, including what might be the most damning sustained attack on Christianity until Nietzsche started in, he never once mentions the pre-Nicene beliefs that would have still been in living memory.
 You'd think he would.

 (Julian even directly contradicts Brown by declaring that not Constantine but John the Evangelist contrived the myth that Jesus was divine.)